Ronin2823/File-Identifier-Project/README.md

 Today’s progress focused on designing a clean and secure foundation for the project.
 I implemented full path validation using Python’s `pathlib` library, ensuring that user input is explicitly validated and that only real files (not directories) are accepted.

 This step reinforced the importance of separating responsibilities in a program—handling user input, filesystem validation, and analysis logic independently.
 It also highlighted how small design decisions can improve both security and maintainability before any detection logic is implemented.

+February 11, 2026

+Today’s work focused on building a secure and structured foundation for the file type identifier tool.
+I implemented full path validation using Python’s `pathlib` library, ensuring that only valid file paths are accepted and that directories or non-existent paths are rejected.

+I redesigned the program flow to separate responsibilities clearly:

+- User input and validation
+- File header extraction (binary mode)
+- Future signature detection logic

+I also implemented a function to safely read the first N bytes of a file in binary mode.
+This establishes the basis for content-based file type detection using magic numbers rather than relying on file extensions.